-General Contractors are often left confused by insurance and whether their policy protects against natural disasters.
-Since 34% of all insurance costs in 2018 were as a result of wildfires, droughts, and heatwaves, being sufficiently insured is crucial.
+Insurance and whether their policy protects against natural disasters confuse General Contractors.
+Since 34% of all insurance costs in 2018 were as a result of wildfires, droughts, and heatwaves, you must insure properly.

 What will your Builder’s Risk policy cover, and why is disaster coverage for General Contractors necessary?
 In this guide, we will explain Builder’s Risk Insurance for General Contractors with particular reference to natural disasters.

-Your Builder’s Risk Insurance policy protects a building while being renovated or under construction.
-Equipment and materials stored onsite are protected too.
+Your Builder’s Risk Insurance policy protects a building while renovated or under construction.
+Provide protection for your equipment and materials stored onsite.

 This type of insurance protects your business against elements out of your control.
 However, natural disasters are often regarded as ‘Acts of God’.
-These are not covered with Builder’s Risk.
-Unless additional coverage has been purchased, a Builder’s Risk Insurance policy won’t cover the following:
+Builder’s Risk does not cover these.
+Unless you purchase additional coverage, a Builder’s Risk Insurance policy won’t cover the following:

 However, your Builder’s Risk Insurance will help cover losses associated with the aftermath of these disasters.

-Damage caused by ‘minor’ weather conditions (such as hail, windstorms, and lightning) can be protected under your Builder’s Risk Insurance policy.
+Protect against damage caused by ‘minor’ weather conditions (such as hail, windstorms, and lightning) with your Builder’s Risk Insurance policy.
 There’s a fine line between minor weather conditions and major incidents.
-In some cases, additional natural Disaster Coverage for General Contractors will be required.
+In some cases, General Contractors require additional natural Disaster Coverage.

 For example, you’re building on a floodplain.
 There is an increased risk of flooding.
 Additional coverage is necessary to cover the damages caused by the flood.